 - Design-time governance - defining and controlling the service creations, design, and implementation of service policies

-- Run-time governance - the ability to enforce service policies during execution.
+- Run-time governance - the ability to enforce service policies during execution

-So what does governance in the context of microservices really mean?
-In MSA, microservices are built as fully independent and decoupled services with the variety of technologies and platforms.
-Therefore, there is no need of defining a common standards for services designing and development.
-We can summarize decentralized governance capabilities of microservices as follows:
+With respect to development lifecycle management, microservices are built as fully independent and decoupled services with a variety of technologies and platforms.
+Therefore, there is no need for defining a common standard for the design and development of services.
+We can summarize the decentralized governance capabilities of microservices as follows:

-- MSA fosters the sharing of common/reusable services.
+- MSA fosters the sharing of common/reusable services

 The service registry holds the metadata of microservice instances (which include its actual locations, host port, etc.).
 Microservice instances are registered with the service registry on startup and de-registered on shutdown.
 Consumers can find the available microservices and their locations through the service registry.